tmduong2000/python-tutorial/docs/t001_dive_into_python_object.md

 print repr(Foo)         # 3) output: <class __main__.Foo at 0x10047db48>

 ```
-At instruction print rep(Foo), we see the information regarding object Foo as
+At instruction print repr(Foo), we see the information regarding object Foo as
 ```text
 <class __main__.Foo at 0x10047db48>
 ```